huawei-noah/SMARTS/examples/rl/intersection/README.md

 # Intersection
-This example illustrates the training of an ego agent to drive and make an uprotected left turn in an all-way-stop intersection, in traffic using the [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) reinforcement-learning library.
-Here, we used the PPO algorithm.
+This example illustrates the training of an ego agent to make an unprotected left turn at an all-way-stop intersection with traffic, using the [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) reinforcement-learning library.
+Here, the PPO algorithm is used.

-The ego agent earns reward for the distance travelled per-step and is penalised for colliding with other vehicles, for going off-road, for going off-route, or for going on road-shoulder.
+The ego agent earns reward for the distance travelled per-step and is penalised for colliding with other vehicles, for going off-road, for going off-route, or for driving on road-shoulder.

-This example is only to demonstrate the use of SB3 library with SMARTS intersection-v0 task environments.
-The trained agents may not solve the task environment.
+This example is only meant to demonstrate the use of SB3 library with SMARTS task environments.
+The trained agent does not solve the task environment.

-## Trained agent making uprotected left turn
+## Trained agent making an uprotected left turn
 ![](./docs/_static/intersection.gif)

 ## Observation space